-Should something prevent shoppers getting to their store in the future—anything from adverse weather to renewed restrictions—they’ll be able to keep the money coming in.
-If you weren’t one of them, it’s not too late.
+Should something prevent shoppers getting to stores in the future—anything from adverse weather to renewed restrictions—online stores will be able to keep the money coming in.
+If you weren’t one of the companies entering the online environment, it’s not too late.
 We’ve got three pieces of advice to help you get started and make the most of selling online.

 1. Don’t be put off by the tech, it’s easier than you might think

 You don’t need to be able to code or spend a fortune to add e-commerce to your site.
 There are lots of inexpensive, user-friendly platforms out there.
 Just as there are online platforms—known as Software as a Service (SaaS)—to help you build and manage your website, there are ones, like Shopify, to make selling online easier.
 There is a small fee involved, but in return a lot of the hard work will already be done for you.

 If you’re a bit more tech-savvy or total customisation is important to you, an unmanaged option might work better.
 Some of these, like Magento Open Source, are free.
 They require more specialist skills, but there are lots of freelancers and agencies around that can help—and a quick Google search will bring up lots of online tutorials, many of which are free.

 Once you’ve chosen an e-commerce platform, it’s important to look for a payments platform that’s easy to integrate and will enable you to offer your customers a secure and streamlined checkout experience.
 It’s also important to offer a wide choice of payment options—including local ones like Sweden’s Swish, Denmark’s MobilePay, Finnish’s Siirto and Norway’s Vipps—and to add new ones as they emerge.